wortell-smart-learning/snowflake-sql/Labs/06-use-table-expressions.md

     ```
     SELECT ProductID, Name, Weight, ListPrice,
-           CASE WHEN Weight > 1000 THEN N'Heavy' ELSE N'Normal' END AS WeightType
+           CASE WHEN Weight > 1000 THEN 'Heavy' ELSE 'Normal' END AS WeightType
     FROM SalesLT.Product;
     ```